scottgallant/xaprb-src/content/blog/2015/10/11/personality-assessments.md

 For professional use I would suggest working with an experienced management coach.
 These companies often have networks of certified professionals who are trained in administering and interpreting their assessments, as well as using them in an ongoing process of improvement.
 My coach is [Brad Eure](http://www.eureconsulting.com/).

 I wrote in quite a bit of detail about the use of personality assessments in [VividCortex's ebook on building and managing a team of database administrators](https://www.vividcortex.com/resources/building-scalable-dba-team/).
 That ebook contains actual data from volunteers who took the assessments.
 It may be interesting further reading.

+**Addendum**: *After a lot of further experience with personality tests in the teams I manage, as well as taking many more tests myself, I am fully convinced that the TTI Success Insights evaluations, especially the full battery of four models, is the best on the market.
+These assessments use models that match human behavior, values, etc very well.
+They are also extremely accurate.
+They resist "gaming" and other types of manipulation.
+The more I use them the more impressed I am.
+See [this blog post](/blog/2016/03/27/personality-assessment-values-profile/) for more on some of the additional assessments beyond DISC and Values/Driving Forces.*

 Stock photos by [Susanne Nilsson](https://www.flickr.com/photos/infomastern/14589330977/) and [William